spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 All we do is drive (Drive- Halsey) -Jun 15

 > I want something really good happent out of the blue. -Jun 21

+> I wish I could inject myself with the feelings I had 2 months ago, what was it that kept me motivated like that. - Jun 22